Last updated on August 4, 2026

 Cons

-• Narrow scope: claims comms rather than full underwriting/claims workspace.
+• Narrow scope: claims comms rather than a full underwriting/claims workspace.

 Best for: Carriers and agencies that want mobile-first, conversation-driven claims with AI/human handoff.